 - Unable to participate quietly in leisure activities

-Combined ADHD is not inherently more severe than other presentations.
-The intensity of symptoms is distinct from the number and type of symptoms you experience.
-Whether your symptoms are mild, moderate, or severe will have more impact on functioning than the number of symptoms.
+Combined ADHD type is not inherently more severe than other presentations.
+The intensity of ADHD is distinct from the number and type of symptoms you experience.
+Whether your symptoms are mild, moderate, or severe will have more impact on functioning.

-A typical diagnostic process for combined type ADHD includes an initial screening evaluation, a more comprehensive, in-depth interview, rating scales, and occasional observation in your natural setting.
-Depending on the age at diagnosis, school records may also be reviewed.
-Unless your mental health professional requests additional documentation, you don’t have to do anything to prepare for the evaluation.
+A typical diagnostic process for combined type ADHD includes an initial screening evaluation, an in-depth interview, rating scales, and occasional observation in a natural setting.
+Depending on the age at diagnosis, professionals may also review school records.
+Evaluations do not require preparation unless a physician requests additional documentation.

-ADHD combined type can be diagnosed by a psychiatrist, psychologist, or primary-care physician.
-To receive a diagnosis of combined ADHD, at least six symptoms of both inattentive and hyperactive types, for a total of twelve or more, must be present for at least six months.
+A psychiatrist, psychologist, or primary care physician can diagnose ADHD combined type.
+To receive a diagnosis, at least six symptoms of both inattentive and hyperactive types, for a total of twelve or more, must be present for at least six months.
 Symptoms may present differently for a child than an adult but must have begun before age twelve.

-A diagnostic process for Combined ADHD may include:
+A diagnostic process for ADHD combined type may include:8

 - Medical history review